LinuxForHealth/docs/source/develop/property-encryption.rst

 Changing the Master Password
 ============================
-For development, using the Linux for Health master password will allow you to automatically decrypt your properties without further configuration.
+For development, using the LinuxForHealth master password will allow you to automatically decrypt your properties without further configuration.

 For production environmments, set the JASYPT_ENCRYPTION_PASSWORD environment variable to your encryption password on LFH startup.::